monerodocs/md/docs/interacting/monerod/reference.md

 | `--pidfile`         | Full path to the PID file.
 Works only with `--detach`.
 Example: <br />`./monerod --detach --pidfile=/run/monero/monerod.pid`
 | `--detach`          | Go to background (decouple from the terminal).
 This is useful for long-running / server scenarios.
 Typically, you will also want to manage `monerod` daemon with systemd or similar.
 By default `monerod` runs in a foreground.
 | `--non-interactive` | Do not require tty in a foreground mode.
 Helpful when running in a container.
 By default `monerod` runs in a foreground and opens stdin for reading.
 This breaks containerization because no tty getss assigned and `monerod` process crashes.
 You can make it run in a background with `--detach` but this is inconvenient in a containerized environment because the canonical usage is that the container waits on the main process to exist (forking makes things more complicated).
-| `--no-igd`          | Disable UPnP port mapping.
+| `--no-igd`          | Disable UPnP port mapping on the router ("Internet Gateway Device").
 Add this option to improve security if you are **not** behind a NAT (you can bind directly to public IP or you run through Tor).
 | `--max-txpool-size arg`       | Set maximum transactions pool size in bytes.
 By default 648000000 (~618MB).
 These are transactions pending for confirmations (not included in any block).
+| `--enforce-dns-checkpointing` | The emergency checkpoints set by MoneroPulse operators will be enforced.
+It is probably a good idea to set enforcing for unattended nodes. <br /><br />If encountered block hash does not match corresponding checkpoint, the local blockchain will be rolled back a few blocks, effectively blocking following what MoneroPulse operators consider invalid fork.
+The log entry will be produced:  `ERROR` `Local blockchain failed to pass a checkpoint, rolling back!` Eventually, the alternative ("fixed") fork will get heavier and the node will follow it, leaving the "invalid" fork behind.<br /><br />By default checkpointing only notifies about discrepancy by producing the following log entry: `ERROR` `WARNING: local blockchain failed to pass a MoneroPulse checkpoint, and you could be on a fork.
+You should either sync up from scratch, OR download a fresh blockchain bootstrap, OR enable checkpoint enforcing with the --enforce-dns-checkpointing command-line option`.<br /><br />Reference: [source code](https://github.com/monero-project/monero/blob/22a6591a70151840381e327f1b41dc27cbdb2ee6/src/cryptonote_core/blockchain.cpp#L3614).
+| `--disable-dns-checkpoints`   | The MoneroPulse checkpoints set by core developers will be discarded.
+The checkpoints are apparently still fetched though.

 #### P2P network

 The following options define how your node participates in Monero peer-to-peer network.
 This is for node-to-node communication.
-It does **not** affect wallet-to-node interface.
+The following options do **not** affect wallet-to-node interface.

 The node and peer words are used interchangeably.